ed-pilots-network/backend/readme.md

 ___
 ## Installation
-To install and run the EDPN Backend project locally, follow these steps:
+To install and run the EDPN Backend project, follow these steps:

 1. Install Docker
 2. install Docker-compose
-3. run the following command from the root project folder: `docker compose up -d`.
+3. run the following command from the root project folder: `docker compose -f docker-compose.yml up -d`.
 This command will:
    - create a stack which contains a Zookeeper, a Kafka, and a postgres
    - pull and run initialize the `eddn-message-listener` container
    - containerize the code via the dockerfile included, and run it in the stack

+## Local Development
+to run the stack for local development, follow these steps:

+1. Install Docker
+2. install Docker-compose
+3. run the following command from the root project folder: `docker compose -f docker-compose-localdev.yml up -d`.
+This command will:
+    - create a stack which contains a Zookeeper, a Kafka, and a postgres with the needed ports exposed on localhost
+4. You can now run/debug the project main class (`io.edpn.backend.EDPNApplication` in boot project) with spring profile `local`

+**keep in mind that the EddnMessageListener application needs to be run separately to receive messages to process**
 ___
 ## Reporting Issues
 To report an issue with the EDPN Backend project or to request a feature, please open an issue on the project's GitHub repository.
 You can also join the [discord](https://discord.gg/RrhRmDQD) and make a suggestion there in `ideas` section.